Fixed energy deals ending soon? Lock in before the July price cap rise

 • Fixed tariff: unit rates (and sometimes standing charges) are fixed for a set period.

-• SVT (standard variable tariff): price can change; often the default when your fix ends.
+• SVT (standard variable tariff): price can change with the cap; the default when your fix ends.

 • Standing charge: a daily charge for being connected to the network.